floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • For lien foreclosures, where the property is

 A small claims defendant might request a transfer if the plaintiff did not file in any of the proper venues.
-After filing, the defendant must be served a notice of the filing and the court date.
-A copy of the filing must be attached to the notice or summons.
+After filing, the defendant should be served a notice of the filing and the court date.
+A copy of the filing may then be attached to the notice or summons.

-At the pre-trial conference, the court will consider the possibility of settlement and may order mediation.
-If both parties agree with the help of a trained mediator, the dispute settlement will be approved by the judge.
-If there is no resolution, the court will set a trial date.
+At the pre-trial conference, the court may consider the possibility of settlement and order mediation.
+If both parties agree with the help of a trained mediator, the dispute settlement may then be approved by the judge.
+If there is no resolution, the court typically sets a trial date.

 Do I Need a Small Claims Lawyer?

 Lawyers offer counsel on specialized areas of law.
 For example, a business lawyer can provide advice on business claims.
-Lawyers also guide their clients through the requirements for a small claim and may represent them in court.
-However, in Florida, it is possible to file a claim without a lawyer.
+Lawyers may also guide their clients through the requirements for a small claim and may represent them in court.
+However, it is possible to file a claim without a lawyer in Florida.
 The Clerk of Court typically provides the required information for filing.
 It is also possible to go to trial without a lawyer.
-However, if the claim is against a business, it may be best to hire a lawyer.
+However, petitioners may consider getting legal representation if the claim is against a business.

 How do Class Action Lawsuits Work in Florida?

-Typically, a class-action is initiated by a person or group of wronged or similarly harmed people.
-In Florida, up to 40 people are required for a case to qualify as a class-action.
+A class action is typically initiated by a person or group of wronged or similarly harmed people.
+In Florida, up to 40 people are required for a case to qualify as a class action.
 An attorney files the action on behalf of the class representative.
-If the court certifies the case as a class-action, each member of the class will be notified.
-Claimants may participate in the class-action as a member or pursue individual claims.
+If the court certifies the case as a class action, each member of the class will be notified.
+Claimants may participate in the class action as members or pursue individual claims.

-• Numerosity: there must be a sufficient number of claimants to form a class.
-The number of claimants must be so much that it becomes impractical to hear individual cases.
+• Numerosity: There should be a sufficient number of claimants to form a class.
+The number of claimants should be so great that it becomes impractical to hear individual cases.

-• Commonality: the claims of all class members must be about similar issues.
-There may be factual differences, but there must be common ground.
+• Commonality: The claims of all class members should concern similar issues.
+There may be factual differences, but there needs to be common ground.

-• Adequacy of representation: the representative must fairly represent and protect each class member’s interests.
+• Adequacy of representation: the representative should fairly represent and protect each class member’s interests.

-• Typicality: the representative’s claims must match those of the other class members
+• Typicality: the representative’s claims should match those of the other class members

 Is a Class Action Better Than a Single Party Suit?

-Class-action lawsuits and single party suits both have benefits and drawbacks.
-Where individual damages are not substantial enough to warrant a lawsuit, a class-action is a way to seek retribution.
-Class-actions are also a way to save attorney fees since one attorney will represent all class members.
+Class-action lawsuits and single-party suits both have benefits and drawbacks.
+Where individual damages are not substantial enough to warrant a lawsuit, a class action is a way to seek retribution.
+Class actions are also a way to save attorney fees since one attorney will represent all class members.
 However, all members of a class-action lawsuit are paid at the same time.
-Due to the number of people, amounts due to each member may not be significant.
+Due to the number of people, the amounts due to each member may not be significant.

-Also, participants in a class-action cannot control the lawsuit or settlement process.
-If the class-action is not successful, class members cannot pursue individual lawsuits for the same offense.
+Also, participants in a class action generally cannot control the lawsuit or settlement process.
+If the class action is not successful, class members cannot pursue individual lawsuits for the same offense.

-Persons who feel their interests will not be fairly and adequately represented in a class-action lawsuit may pursue individual lawsuits.
+Persons who feel their interests may not be fairly and adequately represented in a class-action lawsuit may pursue individual lawsuits.

 disclaimer